Content Strategy

 Here’s the thing: your average session duration figure includes all of your bounced sessions, which are logged as zero seconds.
 Even if the person spent five minutes reading a post, if they took no other action before exiting, it’s logged as a big, fat zero.

-• If your bounce rate is 65%, that means that 65% of the session durations logged by Google Analytics and used to calculate the “average” were ZERO SECONDS
+- If your engagement rate is 45%, that means that the 65% of the session durations logged by Google Analytics and used to calculate the “average” were ZERO SECONDS

-• If one person spent 3 minutes looking at 2 pages before exiting your site, another person spent 5 minutes looking at one page (a bounced session), and another spent 2 minutes looking at a page (another bounce) – Google Analytics will calculate 3+0+0/3, which is an average of only one minute!
+- If one person spent 3 minutes looking at 2 pages before exiting your site (engaged), another person spent 5 minutes looking at one page (not engaged), and another spent 2 minutes looking at a page (also not engaged) – Google Analytics will calculate 3+0+0/3, which is an average of only one minute!

-• If you have a popular blog or other standalone content, there’s a good chance your bounce rate is much higher – so your average session duration is even less accurate
+- If you have a popular blog or other standalone content, there’s a good chance your engagement rate is much lower – so your average session duration is even less accurate

 That’s why I prefer scroll depth for measuring engagement and thus, quality.
 It’s not perfect, but at least it’s an event that fires every time the page is viewed, regardless whether or not the person bounces.